HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 Take note of the following limitations when using HCL Content Reporting:

-!!! note
+## Enabling HCL Content Reporting

-    Content Reporting cannot be enabled in a Virtual Portal.
+- You cannot enable Content Reporting in a Virtual Portal.

 ## Generating a report